Hlaiveling14/pines/_portfolio/project3.md

 ---
 title: Relax
+subtitle: Time just for you
 image: assets/img/portfolio/03-full.jpg
 alt:

 caption:
   title: Relax
+  subtitle: Time just for you
   thumbnail: assets/img/portfolio/03-thumbnail.jpg
 ---
 Would you like to spend a quiet afternoon or evening in front of the fire?